 In the market for a new camping stove?
 Check out the top-rated Coleman Stoves that will keep you fed and happy during those outdoor weekends.
 There are options that are ideal for activities from backpacking to long family outings.

 You’re going on a backcountry adventure or just going to camp for a week in the countryside; you know you’ll need to eat, and you might want to be able to cook some eggs, or noodles, or at the very least make a cup of coffee or tea.
 You’ll need a camping stove.
 Coleman is a company who pioneered the camping stove in 1942 when they made a stove for US soldiers in World War II, and by the 1950s what you would recognize now as a camping stove had entered the consumer marketplace.
 Now almost 70 years later Coleman are still making some of the best and most popular camping stoves.
-In this buying guide I will review the best of the Coleman range.
+In this buying guide, we will review the best of the Coleman range.